-TEA is currently involved in the Texas Blueprint Implementation Taskforce addressing School Stability, Training and Resources; and Data.
-The taskforce is comprised of three multi-disciplinary teams working collaboratively to implement recommendations and strategies from the Texas Blue Print.
+TEA is currently involved in the Texas Blueprint Implementation Task Force addressing school stability, training and resources, and data.
+The task force comprises three multi-disciplinary teams working collaboratively to implement recommendations and strategies from the Texas Blue Print.

 Texas Blue Print

+The Texas Blue Print is a collaborative initiative resulting in a road map that transforms education outcomes for children and youth in foster care.
 In 2010, the Supreme Court of Texas issued an Order Establishing the Education Committee of the Permanent Judicial Commission for Children, Youth and Families (Children’s Commission).
-The Education Committee a high-level group of court, education and child welfare decision-makers created a collaborative initiative designed to improve educational outcomes of children and youth in the Texas foster care system.
+The Education Committee, a high-level group of court, education, and child welfare decision-makers, created a collaborative initiative designed to improve educational outcomes of children and youth in the Texas foster care system.
 The order resulted in over 100 court, education and child welfare stakeholders coming together over an 18-month period to listen and learn from each other, discuss and debate about the issues, and ultimately develop recommendations to improve educational outcomes of children and youth in foster care.

 The core focus areas were:

 - School Readiness,

 - School Stability and Transitions,

 The Education Committee reached consensus on many recommendations, which ranged from changes to daily practices, modifications to education and child welfare policy, and amendments to Texas’ legal framework.
 The recommendations, as implemented, will impact education, child welfare, and judicial practices, and will spur multi-disciplinary training, cross-agency data exchange, child-specific information sharing, and cross-system collaborations.